jomi087/FixOra/What_I_Learned.md

 * how to get Location coordinates with browser help (navigator.geoLocation)

-* hom and were  impliment debouncing useMemo for optimising
+* Purpose and useCase of  debouncing  for optimising

-*
 ______________________________________________________________________________________________________________________________________
 ## Node (express) version
 ---------------------------------------------------------------------------------------------------------------------------------------